SalsabilB/Lab-app/README.md

-# Lab-application
-Java RMI

-Part 1:
-Device manager : centralized version
+# v0.
+Device manager: centralized version
-The device manager application provided for this lab is intended to manage devices characterized by a name and a status, and provide means to change and supervise the devices states.
-This application is currently a centralized application composed of a single device and a device manager that manages this single device.

-Part 2:
-Device manager : distributed devices
-Provide a new client/server version of this application composed of a single device manager and several devices that can be launched on several hosts.
-This application should allow the user to enter commands to change the device status on the device host, and display the device id and status changes on the device host.
-Moreover, the application should allow the user to enter a command in the form STATUS id that should display the status of the device having the given id.

-Part 3:
-Distributed device manager : improved version
-Provide a new version of the client/server application that displays the status changes of a device on the hosts of all the other devices : the device manager should inform all the devices at each change in a device status.
+## Application architecture

+The application is composed of:

+* `Device` interface and `DefaultDevice` implementation: represents a device characterized by an identifier, a name, and having a status which value changes

+* `DeviceManager` interface and `DefaultDeviceManager` implementation: a manager that registers devices, and assign them unique identifiers and maintains informations about their names and status

+* `DeviceApp` class: the entry point of the application, that creates a device and a device manager and allows the user to enter commands to observe and change the device status

+## Build and execution

+The application is distributed as a Maven project, composed of a `src/` directory that contains the java sources and a `pom.xml` file that contains the Maven project description

+### Project build

+To build the project:

+    mvn install

+### Application execution

+To launch the application:

+    java -jar target/devices-0.jar <device_name>

+A device is registered to a device manager, that assigns it an id.
+The id value is 0, as it is the first and only device of the device manager.
+When the application is launched, you can enter the following
+commands:
+* `status 0`: to display the device status
+* `list`: to list the registered devices ids
+* `start`, `stop`: to change the device status
+* `quit`: to stop the application